openstack-archive/fuel-docs/pages/operations/patching-ops.rst

   supporting  documentation.
 * Reboot the node.

 Applying Puppet changes on a slave node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may want to apply all changes on a slave node or just a single granular task so that Fuel Puppet changes take effect.
+You may want to apply all changes on a slave node or run a single granular task so that Fuel Puppet changes take effect.

 To run a complete Puppet cycle on a slave node, run: